92green/enty/packages/enty-docs/src/content/api/enty/object-schema.md

 **type:** `(entity: A) => B`
 **default:** `(entity) => entity`

-When an EntitySchema finds a new entity it will call the shape of its definition before storing the data in state. _You can use this to construct custom classes for your entities._
+When an EntitySchema finds a new entity it will call the shape of its shape before storing the data in state. _You can use this to construct custom classes for your entities._

 ```